pyjarrett/programming-with-ada/source/being-terse.rst

    end Hello_World;

 Some packages provide well-recognizable subprograms and hence cannot be confused easily.
-When used often, using the package at the file scope can cut down significantly on verboseness.
+When these symbols are used often, using the package at the file scope can cut down significantly on verboseness.
+You're polluting the namespace heavily so this should be used judiciously.

 .. code-block :: ada